 - ‘Wear and tear’ policies

 New-for-old policies will provide the full cost of repairing damaged items or replacing destroyed items.
-Wear-and-tear policies will repair damaged items but with a reduction for depreciation and are generally cheaper as the claims will usually be smaller.
+Wear-and-tear policies will repair damaged items, but with a reduction for depreciation and are generally cheaper as the claims will usually be smaller.

 For a full guide on how to make your building and contents insurance cheaper, follow our seven steps to cheaper home insurance.
+However, there are some quick ways to save on your contents insurance before you start to compare buildings and contents insurance via Uswitch home insurance:

 - Fitting a burglar alarm, joining local Neighbourhood Watch schemes, security lighting and other measures to secure your home